HISTORY 101: WESTERN CIVILIZATION TO 1500

 Messages: History Department, tel.
 414-229-4361

-Office hours (via email, if class moves online): Wednesdays, noon-2 PM, and by appointment
+Office hours (virtual, if class moves online): Tuesdays and Thursdays 11:30 AM – 12:30 PM, and by appointment

 Course description: This course surveys the extraordinary arc of early Western civilization over 4,500 years, from about 3000 BCE to 1500 CE.
 We will trace such landmarks as the birth of governments, massive building projects, and writing in the ancient Near East and Egypt, the soaring intellectual and cultural achievements of the classical world, and the dramatic political, religious, technological, and artistic developments of the European Middle Ages and the early Renaissance.
 We will also look in depth at some individual careers and events that had long-term effects on Western history.
 To do all this, we will read a textbook written by a modern scholar who has distilled generations of scholarly work in constructing an overview of the ancient, classical, and medieval past.
 We will also read a sourcebook containing a wide range of original texts written by people of those cultures who described their own world as they saw it.
 In addition, we will examine non-textual sources, including examples of the art, architecture, and material cultures of ancient, classical, and medieval Western civilization.